ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

         event.reception_age() < 60
     )

+**NOTE**: as you noticed, in the predicate we often preferred to use the ``has_X`` methods of the :py:class:`~ska_tango_testing.integration.event.ReceivedEvent` class instead of directly comparing attributes.
+This is because the ``has_X`` methods are more robust and can handle some tricky cases (like the case insensitive comparison of the attribute name; see :py:class:`ska_tango_testing.integration.event.ReceivedEvent` for more information).

 In more complex cases, predicates can also include complex verification logic which include the history of the events.
 In practice, you do that using the ``tracer`` object and